eucesar/DATABASE-DESIGN-AND-DEVELOPMENT-SI-FIAP/README.md

 </p>

 > 🌱👨‍💻 -
-Launching a repository at FIAP for optimized codes in DATABASE DESIGN AND DEVELOPMENT.
-Sharing high-performance practices and exercises, this will be a valuable resource for reviews and collaborations, boosting my progress as a database systems developer.
+Initiating a repository at FIAP for optimized codes in DATABASE DESIGN AND DEVELOPMENT, a subject within the second year of the Systems Information course.
+Sharing high-performance practices and exercises, it serves as a valuable resource for reviews and collaborations, enhancing my growth as a database systems developer.

 Utilized Datamodeler and BRModel for data modeling.
-Each lesson's achievements are documented with a '.png' file showcasing the work completed.
+Each lesson's accomplishments are visually represented in '.png' files within the repository.

 ## Download